-A tank system or secondary containment system from which there has been a leak or spill, or which is unfit for use, must be removed from service immediately, and the owner or operator must satisfy the following requirements:
+A tank system or secondary containment system from which there has been a leak or spill, or which is unfit for use, shall be removed from service immediately, and the owner or operator shall comply with the following requirements:

 (B) Removal of waste from tank system or secondary containment system.

-(1) If the release was from the tank system, the owner/operator must, within twenty-four hours after detection of the leak, or, if the owner/operator demonstrates that it is not possible, at the earliest practicable time, remove as much of the waste as is necessary to prevent further release of hazardous waste to the environment and to allow inspection and repair of the tank system to be performed.
+(1) If the release was from the tank system, the owner or operator shall, within twenty-four hours after detection of the leak, or, if the owner or operator demonstrates that it is not possible, at the earliest practicable time, remove as much of the waste as is necessary to prevent further release of hazardous waste to the environment and to allow inspection and repair of the tank system to be performed.

 (C) Containment of visible releases to the environment.
-The owner/operator must immediately conduct a visual inspection of the release and, based upon that inspection:
+The owner or operator shall immediately conduct a visual inspection of the release and, based upon that inspection, both:

-(1) Prevent further migration of the leak or spill to soils or surface water; and
+(1) Prevent further migration of the leak or spill to soils or surface water .

 (2) Remove, and properly dispose of, any visible contamination of the soil or surface water.